j-chat/cybersecurity_training/README.md

 ## Courses
 * [Cybrary](https://www.cybrary.it/): Cybrary provides online cyber security and IT training.
 They provide Continuing Professional Education credits after a course completion.
 You can also test your knowledge and earn skills certificates.
-* [ITProTV](https://www.itpro.tv/): ITProTV provides videos to help those studying for an IT certification.
 * [Splunk](https://www.splunk.com/en_us/training.html): Splunk provides related training for their platform.
 If possible, have your employer sponsor the classes.

 ## Exercises